 A few months later I was advised that the SENCO had observed Peter in class and that he was fine… It seems she thought that the year of Clinical Psychology Assessments could simply be overruled by a 30-minute teacher observation!
-I was incredulous, but helped somewhat by my friend who reminded be about the phenomena of Unconscious Incompetence.
+I was incredulous but helped somewhat by my friend who reminded me about the phenomena of Unconscious Incompetence.

 These were the first of many experiences ‘of refusing to accept clinical opinion’ but perhaps the most honest.
-After this it all went underground – my Subject Access Request (see here) later revealed an account lasting more than 3 years where school staff refused to accept the diagnoses (that had followed) made by the medical team.
+After this it all went underground – my Subject Access Request (see here) later revealed an account lasting more than 3 years where school staff refused to accept his Asperger’s diagnoses (that had a year later followed).
 The repercussions are serious and endless and are documented in other blogs such as ‘itmustbemum the story’ and ‘the pathway to a diagnosis of dyslexia’.

-If a professional disagrees with a diagnosis, then there should be be a pathway to follow shouldn’t there?
-They can’t just put their head in the sand and decide that the expert is wrong!
+If a professional disagrees with a diagnosis, then there should be a pathway to follow shouldn’t there?
+They can’t just put their head in the sand and decide that the expert is wrong?
 Or can they?
 The answer to whether they ‘can’ or ‘should’ is perhaps irrelevant.
 The thing is – they sometimes do.

-“I will never understand how we have reached the situation in which a teacher, with no significant training in Paediatric Mental Health or Neurodevelopmental Disorders, can wilfully ignore the recommendations of Psychiatrists, Paediatricians, Psychologists and Occupational Therapists; professionals who do have extensive post graduate training and experience in this field.
+“I will never understand how we have reached the situation in which a teacher, with no significant training in Paediatric Mental Health or Neurodevelopmental Disorders, can willfully ignore the recommendations of Psychiatrists, Paediatricians, Psychologists and Occupational Therapists; professionals who do have extensive post graduate training and experience in this field.
 Teaching staff can apparently do this if they don’t ‘see the difficulties in school’.
 So, if they don’t see things they are not trained to notice, they can disregard the recommendations made by experts in the field.
 Who sanctioned that piece of genius?”